Covariant operator bases for continuous variables

+All such generalizations to the multimode case are similarly straightforward so we proceed by only focusing on the essential computations for a single mode.

 In principle, the complete characterization of a CV state requires the knowledge of infinite multipoles.
-For a Gaussian state, only moments up until $K=1$ are needed.
+For a Gaussian state, only moments up until $K=1$ are needed , as these encode all of the means and covariances of position and momentum operators, which are the only relevant degrees of freedom in a Gaussian state.
 This suggests that either the inverse multipoles $\langle \hat{{T}}_{Kq} \rangle $ for larger values of $K$ or the multipoles $\langle \hat{\mathfrak{T}}_{Kq} \rangle $ characterize the non-Gaussianity of a state.

 In consequence, we have to calculate the multipoles of arbitrary states.
 Before that, we consider the simplest cases of coherent and Fock states, for which the calculations are straightforward.
 Starting with coherent states, using \eqref{eq:inverse operators integrals} and recalling the Rodrigues formula for the generalized Laguerre polynomials~\cite{NIST:DLMF}, we get